mirraisul/Modelling_of_CO2_Emission_by_Fuel_Consumption_of_Vehicles-_A_Case_Study_from_Canada-/README.md

 Dataset
 -Accessed from https://www.kaggle.com/debajyotipodder/co2-emission-by-vehicles
--Also Available at Canada Government official open data website -Details of how CO2 emissions by a vehicle can vary with the different features.
+-This data are also Available at Canada Government official open data website -Details of how CO2 emissions by a vehicle can vary with the different features.
 -contains data over a period of 7 years.